nuprl/StenoType/finetune/README.md

   --peft_model_path ../checkpoints/checkpoint-1000
 ```

-By default, the base model is assumed to be StarCoderBase, and located in
+By default, the base model is assumed to be StarCoderBase.
+If the environment
+variable `$MODELS_DIRECTORY` exists, then the model is assumed to be located in
+`$MODELS_DIRECTORY/starcoderbase`; otherwise the location is assumed to be
 `../../models/starcoderbase`.
 The model can be specified as a path or model ID,
 e.g. `--model_name_or_path bigcode/starcoder`